 Plus, your brain won’t always remind you that you did a hectic workout.
 Instead, your mental health will get a boost.
 Games also keep you moving and prevent a lot of physical and mental stress.

-Choose the stairs over the elevator.
+Choose the Stairs Over the Elevator.

 Have you ever noticed that going upstairs increases your heartbeat and breathing rate?
 It’s because you do a lot of work in terms of physics when you go against gravity.
 Now imagine going up and down the stairs twice or thrice a day.
-Ascending the stairs is another excellent natural activity to add to your daily routine, which helps you burn fat.
+Ascending the stairs is another excellent natural activity to add to your daily routine, helping you burn fat.

 Nobody denies the benefits of the gadgets that technology has provided us with- read “lifts and elevators.”
 But old is gold remember?
 So take a few floors on foot and then switch to the elevator if you’re too tired to go up naturally.